cohorts form households.

 Discussion + Design

-Unpacking why a table matters for a household and the active role that it can play.
-Discussions blend into guided tabletop designing and leg choices, fortifying a union of form, meaning, and function.
+Topical discussions that blend into guided tabletop designing and leg choices, unifying form, meaning, and function.

 Role of the table